davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-23-kona-diaries-2015-race-day-pre-race.md

 The sun was just starting to appear and a completely cloudless (i.e., potentially rather warm) day was looming.
 The nearest temperature observation (from about eight miles away at the airport) at sunrise was 79 degrees.

 The eyes of the worlds triathlon media are all on this race.
 Not on me I might add.
-They seem more interested in theprofessionals who start at 6:25am (men) and 6:30 (women).
+They seem more interested in the professionals who start at 6:25am (men) and 6:30 (women).

 I had my first energy gel of the day, washed it down with some Powerade drink we'd bought from the supermarket a few days ago and tried to relax.